G-String-Legacy/G_String/Support/get_G_String.md

 ## About G_String_L
-G_String_VI is the most recent 'incarnation' of G_String, a computer program for analyzing psychometric performance tests based on Generalizability Theory.
+GS_L is the most recent 'incarnation' of G_String, a computer program for analyzing psychometric performance tests based on Generalizability Theory.
 It is typically employed to optimize competence exams.
 G_String was originally developed for the Windows platform at McMaster University in 2006 and gradually evolved since.

 G_String_L was redesigned from scratch in 2022.
 It is improved in three ways: